 Low Energy Districts

-To develop low energy districts, there is also a need for more bottom-up communication and co-creation as well as for more resources to be invested in communication/participation to assure long-term engagement and to include more participatory processes right from the start of the project.
-From this moment on, there should also be good communication with grid operators.
+To develop low energy districts, there is also a need for more bottom-up communication and co-creation as well as for more resources to be invested in communication/participation to assure long-term engagement.
+It is definitely beneficial to include sufficient participatory processes and effective communication with utility grid operators right from the start of the project.
+(See also Citizen Engagement.)

 Plan for Implementation

 There are many enablers for the creation of low energy districts.
 It is recommended to engage with political leaders in a systematic way and to give residents the power to control their own systems.
 Again, the Virtual Power Plant (VPP) can be used for community energy management, increasing the interoperability between systems.

 Furthermore, new tools should be developed for cities to support the implementation of best practises and collaboration with and transparency towards citizens and partners during the whole project.
 It is also advisable to consider building renovations individually while dealing with the energy system at community level.
 For example, if you want to use excess heat from sewage water, it is more efficient to do this with several buildings.
 Or if a historically protected building cannot be equipped with a solar PV installation, it could receive its energy from nearby buildings.

 It is advisable to introduce a CO2 tax and an electricity certification system which introduces extra costs if one uses fossil fuels and incentives if one produces renewable electricity.